moleculerjs/site/source/docs/transporters.md

 title: Transporters
 ---
 Transporter is an important module if you are running services on multiple nodes.
 Transporter communicates with other nodes.
 It transfers events, calls requests, processes responses ...etc.
-If a service is running on multiple instances on different nodes, the requests will be load-balanced between nodes.
+If a service runs on multiple instances on different nodes, the requests are load-balanced between nodes.

 ## Built-in transporters

 ### NATS Transporter
 Built-in transporter for [NATS](http://nats.io/).
-> NATS Server is a simple, high performance open source messaging system for cloud native applications, IoT messaging, and microservices architectures.
+> NATS Server is a simple, high performance open source messaging system for cloud-native applications, IoT messaging, and microservices architectures.

 ```js
 let { ServiceBroker } = require("moleculer");